 PTs are experts in palpation and manual skills.
 They are often able to assess swelling, loss of muscle length and flexibility, poor muscle tone, and many other soft tissue problems by using their hands.
 PTs will incorporate numerous manual therapies (soft tissue mobilization, joint mobilization, myofascial release, massage, and other release techniques).
 A ‘ “hands-on” skills can loosen a tight muscle, increase circulation, and improve joint mobility.

 Providing home exercise and stretching programs is an integral part of the treatment program.
 Patients are either not exercising at all or are exercising incorrectly and need guidance.
 A strengthening program incorporating training for the entire kinetic chain is key.
 Patients are given a comprehensive and balanced home exercise program that is designed to help prevent injury, re-injury, and pain.
 A PT will often prescribe a home program after the first visit.

 Other techniques PTs might employ are taping (e.g., Kinesio Tape, McConnell Tape), running and sport evaluation using video analysis software, manual work on the affected body part using special treatments, such as ultrasound, electrical stimulation, and laser therapy, as well as use of one of our specialty pieces of equipment, the AlterG Treadmill, aka the anti-gravity treadmill.

 The primary goal of PTs is to treat their patients using non-invasive techniques that help them heal and recover, and get them back to full function in their daily life and sport activities.

-PTs use many “tools” to treat the patients.
-For more information on treatment see “First Visit’ in the Patient Center
+PTs use many “tools” to treat their patients.
+For more information on treatment, see “Your First Visit” in the Patient Center.